BrandonHeuser/brandonheuser.github.io/index.md

 [Link](url) and ![Image](src)
 ```

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

 ## About me

+When I'm not getting my fingers dirty on the keyboard, I enjoy spending my time traveling with friends or to see family.
+Snowboarding, snorkling around the world and fast cars are amoung my adrenaline rushes but quiet time in the wilderness watching the buffalo graze is equally important to me.

-Sometimes I like to lift thousands of pounds for fun.
+Also, sometimes I like to lift thousands of pounds for fun.

 ![Image](Dead500.jpeg)